 2.3.3.8 Rapporteurs are responsible for the quality of their texts, submitted by the study group for publication.
 They shall be involved in the final review of that text prior to it being submitted to the publication process.
 This responsibility extends only to text in the original language and should take into account applicable time constraints.
-(See [ITU-T A.11] on the publication of ITU-T Recommendations.)
+(See [ITU-T A.11] on the publication of ITU-T Recommendations, and Annex D of [b-Author's Guide].)

 2.3.3.9 Rapporteurs should normally base any draft new or substantially revised Recommendations on written contribution(s) from ITU-T members (see also clause 1.4.7).